 The objective of the home page is to provide a point of entry for the academic and public community to the University's officially recognized information resources through links and navigational mechanisms and to provide timely content and links to news and events of general interest about the University of Virginia.
 The following audiences are especially targeted: Students (undergraduate, graduate, and international), Faculty and Staff, Prospective Students, Alumni, Parents and Families.

-The University's Web site is produced by Public Affairs' Office of University Web Communications.
-The Web Communications Office has the responsibility of defining the content, look, feel, interface, links, information architecture, and navigation of the University's official home pages.
+The University's central Web site is produced by the Office of University Communications.
+The Web Communications Group has the responsibility of defining the content, look, feel, interface, links, information architecture, and navigation of the University's official home pages.

-Zach Wheat is the Lead University Webmaster and Director of Web Communications and has responsibility for management, content, and design of the top-level and second-level pages and associated functions and technologies of the University of Virginia Web site (www.virginia.edu).
-Assistant Director of Web Communications Jonelle Kinback, Web Developer Nicole Breeden, Web Developer Kristy Moon, and Web Communications Assistant Carey Hill help maintain the University's home page and unit Web pages.
+Carol Keese is the Deputy Chief of Marketing at University Communications and has responsibility for management, content, and design of the top-level and second-level pages and associated functions and technologies of the University of Virginia Web site (www.virginia.edu).
+The staff of web developers, including Jonelle Kinback and Christina Meyer, help maintain the University's home page and unit Web pages.

 Home page Policies